micro-ROS/micro-ROS-demos/README.md

 #### Run demonstration

-To run the demonstration, as a first step, you have to build all the required packages in a Micro-ROS workspace.
+To run the demonstration, as a first step, you have to build all the required packages in a ROS 2 workspace.
-To read further about how to build the Micro-ROS workspace click [here]().
+To read further about how to build the ROS 2 workspace click [here](https://index.ros.org/doc/ros2/Linux-Development-Setup/).

 ```bash
 cd ~/ros2_ws